altenderfer/mindfeeder2/README.md

 [
   {
-    "instruction": "What kind of YouTube campaign is ideal for Max Conversion or Target CPA?", "input": "ax Conversion or Target CPA are bidding strategies that can be leveraged for TrueView for action or conversion-oriented YouTube campaigns.
+    "instruction": "What kind of YouTube campaign is ideal for Max Conversion or Target CPA?", "input": "Max Conversion or Target CPA are bidding strategies that can be leveraged for TrueView for action or conversion-oriented YouTube campaigns.
 However, you will not be able to select this campaign type unless you have already configured conversion in your account.", "output": "Max Conversion or Target CPA are ideal for TrueView for action or conversion-oriented YouTube campaigns, but can only be selected if you have already configured conversion in your account."
   }
 ]